EmminiX/Drumkeeran.eu/README.md

 This project is open source and available under the MIT License.

-Enjoy using this template to create a vibrant online presence for your community!
+Enjoy using this template to create a vibrant online presence for your community.